 PLEASE NOTE: MHT is not a support group, a source of medical/psychiatric advice, or a therapy session.

 IDHA relies on generous contributions from our supporters.
-If you're interested in supporting IDHA, please email us at IDHA.NYC@gmail.com
+If you're interested in supporting IDHA through larger donations, please email us at IDHA.NYC@gmail.com